Did you know that your learning style affects each part of your life – family, home, school, work, and all

-Do you see images in your mind, hear the words of what you learned or actually re-create the information in a physical way?
-Different learning styles do this in very unique ways.
+Do you see images in your mind, hear the words of what you learned, or physically re-create the information?

 A learning style is simply a preference for the method by which you learn, remember what you learned and how you apply that learning.

-These three different learning styles are: Visual or picture, auditory or hearing, and kinesthetic or tactile.
+These 3 different learning styles are visual or picture, auditory or hearing, and kinesthetic or tactile.

 To find out the different learning styles you prefer, click to take the Personal Learning Styles Quiz